notloged/usenet-drive/README.md

 - `groups` ([]string): The list of Usenet groups.
 For example, `["alt.binaries.teevee", "alt.binaries.movies"]`.
 - `ssl` (bool): Whether to use SSL for the Usenet provider.
 Default value is `true`.
 - `max_connections` (int): The maximum number of connections to the Usenet provider.

+## Limitations

+- Files uploaded to usenet can not be edited.
+If you need to edit a file, you need to upload a new file with the changes.
+This is more a limitation of usenet itself than the tool.
+(Future workaround can be done)
+- The number of reads by file is limited by the number of connections to the usenet provider, normally not more than 3 connections are needed peer file read.